pulumi/.github/.github/ISSUE_TEMPLATE/1-feature-request.md

 ---
-name: Enhancement request
+name: Feature request
-about: A request for an update to an existing feature
+about: A request for a new feature or an update to an existing feature
 labels: kind/enhancement
 assignees: ''